 Divorcing God

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Jeremiah 3.
-In our text today we see a parity of Judah divorcing God and marring other gods.
-Appling the law of Deuteronomy God had every right to permanently disown his people but in His mercy took them back.
-In making application we see that our sin has separated us from God but God in His Mercy extends Christ to us if we simply repent and receive His free gift of salvation.
-Today many overlook this great opportunity choosing to live in their sin who's destination is eternal separation in Hell.
+Today, we continue in the Book of Jeremiah 3.
+Today's text shows a parity of Judah divorcing God and marrying other gods.
+Applying the law of Deuteronomy, God had every right to disown his people permanently but, in His mercy, took them back.
+In applying, we see that our sin has separated us from God.
+Still, God, in His Mercy, extends Christ to us if we simply repent and receive His free gift of salvation.
+Today, many overlook this great opportunity, choosing to live in their sin, whose destination is eternal separation in Hell.
 How about you?
 Do you see the destructive destination of sin?
-Let us learn from our text today to see that we too divorce God by our sin, BUT GOD in His Mercy extends us a way to be reunited to Him through the forgiving blood of Jesus-Christ.
+Let us learn from our text today that we, too, divorce God by our sin, BUT GOD, in His Mercy, extends us a way to be reunited with Him through the forgiving blood of Jesus Christ.

 .